Helab-bioinformatics/TACIT/TACIT/README.md

 Use tacit.sh to analyze raw sequencing data, including mapping to the mm10 reference genome and removing PCR duplicates.

 ### Processing CoTACIT data
-1. Split raw sequening data for each histone modification based on T5 and T7 barcodes with scripts in the CoTACIT folder.
+1. Split raw sequencing data for each histone modification based on T5 and T7 barcodes with scripts in the CoTACIT folder.
-2. Analyze the splited sequencing data for each histone modification using tacit.sh.
+2. Analyze the split sequencing data for each histone modification using tacit.sh.

 ### Processing scRNA-seq data
 1. Split raw sequening data for each single cell based on oligo dT barcodes with scripts in the scRNA-seq/00_split_single_cells folder.